Anal cancer is relatively uncommon, accounting for less than 2% of large bowel malignancies. Most cases are squamous

-Imaging performed prior to treatment provides an assessment of the extent of local disease and nodal involvement.
+Imaging performed before treatment provides an assessment of the extent of local disease and nodal involvement.
 Accurate delineation of the disease in relation to the rest of the perineal anatomy is of paramount importance in initial imaging assessment.
-The size of the tumour is also considered a very important prognostic factor (see staging) 13.
+The size of the tumour is also considered a critical prognostic factor (see staging of anal cancer) 13.

-MRI is the modality of choice in the assessment of locoregional disease.
-This generally requires a dedicated protocol: see MRI protocol for assessment of anal cancer.
+MRI is the modality of choice in the assessment of locoregional disease and is performed with performed with a dedicated protocol: see MRI protocol for assessment of anal cancer.

 Reported typical signal characteristics include 2:

 - T1: primary and recurrent tumors are usually of low to intermediate signal intensity relative to skeletal muscle

-- T2: primary and recurrent tumours are usually of high signal intensity relative to skeletal muscle
+- T2: primary and recurrent tumours are generally of high signal intensity relative to skeletal muscle

 Nodal metastases have a signal intensity similar to that of the primary tumour.